gavinlouuu-kpt/segment-anything/scripts/README_pipeline.md

 cat results/your_image_analysis/pipeline_summary.json
 ```

-This will generate masks, filter them, categorize parent-child relationships, and create visualizations showing the analysis results.
+This will generate masks, filter them, categorize parent-child relationships, and create visualizations showing the analysis results efficiently in a single process.